Bank of Russia says preventing bankruptcy of Ukrainian bank's Moscow unit

 It added that, "Moskomprivatbank continues to work in a normal regime, all clients, including depositors of the bank, can use its services."

-On Thursday the central bank announced that it had placed Moskomprivatbank, Russia's 95th biggest by assets, under temporary administration, but that it would not revoke the bank's license.
+On Thursday the central bank announced that it had placed Moskomprivatbank, Russia's 95th biggest by assets, under temporary administration, but that it would not revoke the bank's licence.

 Privatbank is a part of Ukraine's Privat group, co-founded and co-owned by Igor Kolomoisky, who was appointed by Ukraine's Acting President Oleksandr Turchinov as governor of Dnipropetrovsk region, Kolomoisky's birthplace, a few days ago.